bloominstituteoftechnology/java-sampleemps/sampleemps_read/README.md

 ## Introduction

 This project is used to introduction Java Spring REST API CRUD applications.
-As such it is a small, susynced application showing just the code that is needed to explain the topic.
+As such it is a small application showing just the code that is needed to explain the topic.

 ## Database layout